rishabhprasad/ENSE375GroupA/Project 4/patientAddFixes.md

 Made changes so two patients with same ID cannot be added.

 Added Horizontal and Vertical index (histogram) edge cases in addPatient.
+Due to grid nature the numbers/indexes have to be rolled back or to the end depending on the case.
 ```java
 	int caseCount=histogram.getPatientsCountInRegion(VIndex,HIndex);
     	ArrayList<Integer> neighboursCaseCount= new ArrayList<Integer> ();